Aryvyo/ascii-player/readme.md

 I didn't tell you this but if you comment out the `time.sleep()` you could probably get 60fps, just saying...

+## Installation

+This should work on most versions of Python 3, and most modern terminals Just run

+` pip install -r requirements.txt `

 ## Usage

 ` main.py [file] [-args] `